dwolverton/fe-demo/cheatsheets/cheatsheet-dom.md

 let parent = el.parentElement;
 ```

-Returns a NodeList (like an array) of elements:
+Returns a NodeList or HTMLCollection (both like an array) of elements:

 ```js
 let els = document.getElementsByClassName("some-class"); // Don't use '.'